 “Nothing Special” Versus Indifference

-So without having to put up a little sign on the wall that “the paper was picked up by…” and you sign your name; not with this feeling of “I’m the victim; everybody in the building is so horrible, they’re so sloppy, and why do I always have to pick up after everybody” and then you really begrudge everybody else.
-“I’m so special, I’m the cleaning lady” or the cleaning man.
-You just do it, you know, no big deal.
-You pick up the paper.
+We pick them up without having to put up a little sign on the wall that says, “The papers on the floor were picked up by…” and we sign our name.
+Picking them up is also not with this feeling of “I’m the victim and everybody in the building is so horrible.
+They’re so sloppy, and why do I always have to pick up after everybody?”
+Then we really begrudge everybody else, or we think, “I’m so special, I’m the cleaning person.”
+We just do it because it needs to be done, no big deal.
+We pick up the paper.
 So what?
-You just do it because it needs to be done.
-And that’s the “nothing special” attitude.
-It’s not that you do nothing, and not self-cherishing – “Well, I didn’t drop the papers there so why should I pick them up?”
-You just do what needs to be done.
+That’s the “nothing special” attitude.
+It’s not an attitude of indifference with which we do nothing, and it’s certainly not the self-cherishing attitude of thinking, “I didn’t drop the papers there, so why should I pick them up?”
+We just do what needs to be done.

-And if we see the one who did it, who dropped the papers?
+What if we see the one who did it, who dropped the papers?

 Whether the person is stronger than us?

-Features of a Healthy Conventional “Me”
+Review of the Features of a Healthy Conventional “Me”

-A healthy conventional “me” is one that:
+A healthy conventional “me” is one with which we:

-- takes responsibility for our own actions
+- Take responsibility for our own actions

 We work on ourselves, definitely, but we don’t feel guilty when we mess up.
 Guilt is when we identify what we did as so bad and “me” as being so bad for having done that, and then we hold on and we don’t let go.
 That’s guilt.
 That’s completely thinking of ourselves in terms of this false “me,” this solid “me” that’s so bad.
-“I made a mistake; I came under the influence of disturbing emotions and confusion.
-Well, of course; I’m not a liberated being yet but I’m working on it.”
-And then we apply various opponents.
-We do it – nothing special.
+Instead, we just think, “I made a mistake.
+I came under the influence of disturbing emotions and confusion.
+Well, of course, I’m not a liberated being yet, but I’m working on it.”
+Then we apply various opponents while we do this – remembering that it’s nothing special.